News

 As Pancake Day always takes place 47 days before Easter Sunday, its actual date on the Gregorian calendar can vary.
-According to Historic UK, the term Shrove Tuesday derives from the act of Anglo ...
+According ...

 I know, I know, it’s a day all about pancakes.
 However, it’s actually a Christian tradition that falls the day before Lent begins.
 On their website, Historic UK explains: “Shrove Tuesday ...